-Skyfall stars Daniel Craig as Bond, Judy Dench as M, Javier Bardem as Silva.
-Supporting performances from Naomi Harris as Eve, Bérénice Marlohe as Sévérine, Ralph Fiennes as Mallory and Ben Whishaw as Q. It was directed by Sam Mendes.
+Skyfall stars Daniel Craig as Bond, Judi Dench as M and Javier Bardem as Silva.
+Supporting performances are Naomi Harris as Eve, Bérénice Marlohe as Sévérine, Ralph Fiennes as Mallory, and Ben Whishaw as Q. Sam Mendes directed it.

-Note: Spoilers are blacked out like this secret .
+Note: Spoilers are blacked out like this [blackout]secret[/blackout].
 To reveal a spoiler, just highlight it.

-After a hard-drive containing agent names is stolen by an ex-MI6 agent with a vendetta on M, Bond must face demons from his past and present to try and save M.
+After an ex-MI6 agent with a vendetta on M steals a hard-drive with the names of all Britain’s agents on it and then comes after M herself, Bond must overcome demons from his past and present in order to save M.

 Bond: return to form?

 I’ve always felt the rebooted Bond cut the right bits, the quipping, smart-arse, know-it-all Bond, his save-the-day gadgets and obligatory scenes with minor characters like Moneypenny and Q. In Skyfall, quips, gadgets, Moneypenny and Q all make a return, although the new Q, who says exploding pens are not MI6’s style any more, depreciates gadgets.
 However, a palm-coded gun that only Bond can use saves him when a bad guy tries to kill him with it.
 There are a couple of dubious quips such as Bond saying he ‘got in some deep water’ after an underwater fight, but most of the dialogue is sharp.